Jharsh17/Splitwise-Clone/README.md

    npm start
 ```

-And point your browser to `http://localhost:3000`.
+Just open this link in your browser `http://localhost:3000`.

 ### Homepage
 ![](images/homepage.png)